Bo—our 5th rescue dog. This story didn’t make it to the book as we rescued him after it was published.

 “I can’t.
-I just can’t handle it anymore,” James said.
+I don’t think I can handle the pain anymore,” James said.
 Buddy meant the world to him.

-I guess I ignored my husband; I started looking for our next rescue right away.
+I understood James’ point.
+But I knew he’d change his mind if I could find another rescue.
+I started looking right away.
 I thought that if I could find the right rescue mission, James’ heart would melt.

 We tried to rescue a few dogs in Canada.
 One dog was a Yorkie with only one eye.
 She had been subjected to the cruelty of a puppy mill and had been rescued here in Canada from somewhere in the U.S. We applied to adopt her.
 No one else had applied for her.
-The possibility of cancer was high.
-She had been used for breeding and perhaps they found out she had cancer and removed the eye.
+The possibility of cancer was high and this poor girl had been used for breeding.
+Perhaps they found out she had cancer and removed the eye.
 We didn’t know nor did we care.